Facebook launches dating service in Europe | Technology

 Facebook launches dating service in Europe

-Facebook Inc said https://bit.ly/3jjcdwy on Wednesday it is launching its dating service in 32 European countries after the rollout was delayed earlier this year due to regulatory concerns.
+Facebook Inc said https://bit.ly/3jjcdwy on Wednesday it was launching its dating service in 32 European countries after the rollout was delayed earlier this year due to regulatory concerns.

-The social media company had postponed the rollout of Facebook Dating in Europe in February after concerns were raised by Ireland's Data Protection Commissioner (DPC), the main regulator in the European Union for a number of the world's biggest technology firms including Facebook.
-The DPC had said it was told about the Feb.
-13 launch date on Feb.
-3 and was very concerned about being given such short notice.
+The social media company in February postponed launching Facebook Dating in Europe after concerns were raised by Ireland's Data Protection Commissioner (DPC), the main regulator in the European Union for a number of the world's biggest technology firms including Facebook.
+The DPC was very concerned about being given a short notice of the launch planned for Feb.
+13. It was intimated about it on Feb.
+3.

+It had also said it was not given documentation regarding data protection impact assessment or decision-making processes that had been undertaken by Facebook.
+The DPC said on Thursday it will continue to monitor the dating product as it launches across the European Union this week, adding that Facebook has provided details of changes it has made to the service to take account of the issues raised by the regulator.

 - READ MORE ON: